Merchant Terms and Conditions

 4. Not sold on behalf of Third Parties;

-5. None and/or mentioned in the list in clause 4.12 (four-point twelve) below;
+5. None and/or mentioned in the list in Clause 4.14 (four point fourteen) below;

 1. Any goods or services that are illegal or promote or marketing that are illegal or offered in connection with illegal, indecent or pornographic content, or depict means of propaganda or unconstitutional signs of organizations glorifying war or violating human dignity;